Contribution guide

 3. Work on performance.

 Linting and formatting are automated via GitHub workflows.
 Developers don’t need to run these manually during development, but are still expected to do best effort.
-Push your changes and the workflows will catch any issues.
+Push your changes and the workflows will catch any issues and perform the nitpicking.

 The *_data.py files (trait and group definitions) should be clean and easy to maintain.
 It’s acceptable to use indirections elsewhere (like function-level imports) to achieve this.